Refine by health condition

 Primary Care Doctor Search Results

-Fern Hauck is a Family Medicine provider in Charlottesville, Virginia.
+Fern Hauck is a primary care provider, practicing in Family Medicine in Charlottesville, Virginia.
 Dr. Hauck is highly rated in 1 condition, according to our data.
-Her top areas of expertise are Sudden Infant Death Syndrome (SIDS), Loiasis, Rhabdomyolysis, and COVID-19.
+Her top areas of expertise are Sudden Infant Death Syndrome (SIDS), COVID-19, and Loiasis.
 Dr. Hauck is currently accepting new patients.

 Sentara Medical Group